The Civil war saw the 1st use of armored

 Unknown design (possibly same 3 gun car described above)

-defending repair parties along the B&O rail line west of
+In operation defending repair parties along the B&O rail line west of

 Great Cacapon Monitor